pgRouting/pgrouting/doc/mst/pgr_kruskal.rst

 .. rubric:: Availability

-* Experimental

-  * v3.0.0
+*  New as experimental on v3.0.0

 Description
 -------------------------------------------------------------------------------

-Kruskal's algorithm is a greedy minimum spanning tree algorithm that in each cycle finds and adds the edge of the least possible weight that connects any two trees in the forest.
-It is a greedy algorithm, as it finds a minimum spanning tree for a connected weighted undirected graph by adding increasing cost arcs at each step.
+This algorithm finds the minimum spanning forest in a possibly disconnected graph using Kruskal's algorithm.

 **The main Characteristics are:**